What Is The Least Common Factor Of 4 And 7

 Start with the Basics

 One effective way to practice is to create factor trees.
 A factor tree is a diagram that shows how a number can be broken down into its prime factors.
-Start by writing the number at the top of the tree, then branch out to its factors.
+Also, start by writing the number at the top of the tree, then branch out to its factors.
 Continue branching out until you reach prime numbers.
 This exercise will help you visualize the factors of a number and understand how they relate to each other.

 Use Visual Aids